-- what did the service need to do to be ready to successfully engage with a menu item? - what enablers or supports were important to successful implementation of menu items? - what barriers were identified and overcome (or not) when accessing previous menu items and what may that mean for items in the future?
+- what did the service need to do to be ready to successfully engage with a menu item? - have you chosen menu items that address the identified needs of your service, with indicators/measures of success? - have you considered the balance of items and supports chosen from the menu?
+For example, if you have selected a range of training programs, consider the timelines and the capacity of educators to attend.
+How will learnings be meaningfully implemented into practice? - what enablers or supports were important to successful implementation of menu items? - what barriers were identified and overcome (or not) when accessing previous menu items and what may that mean for items in the future?